codebysamaah/Mini-ServiceNow-Workflow-System-Python-CLI/README.md

 - Login with username and password
 - View all employee requests
 - Approve or reject requests
-- Update request status and add comments
+- Add comments to requests
 - Generate summary reports

 ## **CLI Navigation**